influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

 Something so simple as defining an alert can quickly be extended to apply to a much larger scope.
-With the above script, an alert will be triggered if any service in any datacenter deviates more than 3 standard deviations away from normal behavior as defined by the historical 95th percentile of cpu usage, within 1 minute!
+With the above script, an alert will be triggered if any service in any datacenter deviates more than 3 standard deviations away from normal behavior as defined by the historical 95th percentile of cpu usage, and will do so within 1 minute!

 For more information on how alerting works, see the [AlertNode](/kapacitor/v1.3/nodes/alert_node/) docs.